variousauthors/brainstorm/README.md

 ```

 Otherwise, if you are developing locally, we have installed `yarn-add-no-save` to allow you to install add the peer dependencies.
 This will eventually be rolled into an install script.

+Unfortunately, you have to run `yarn peer` every time you run `yarn install` so we will have to bundle that up.
+Gosh.